AdobeDocs/target.zh-Hant/help/administrating-target/hosts.md

 To search the [!UICONTROL Hosts] list, type a search term in the [!UICONTROL Search Hosts] box.

-## Create allowlists that specify hosts that are authorized to send mbox calls to Target. {#allowlist}
+## Create allowlists that specify hosts that are authorized to send Target requests to Target. {#allowlist}

-You can create an allowlist that specifies hosts (domains) that are authorized to send mbox calls to [!DNL Target]. 其他產生呼叫的所有主機將收到註銷的授權錯誤回應。依預設，在「生產」環境中，包含 mbox 呼叫的任何主機都會向 [!DNL Target] 註冊，且可以存取所有使用中和已批准的活動。If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make mbox calls and receive [!DNL Target] content. 所有主機將持續出現在[!UICONTROL 「主機」]清單中，環境仍可用來組合這些主機並指派不同層級給各主機，例如主機是否可以看到使用中和/或非使用中的行銷活動。
+You can create an allowlist that specifies hosts (domains) that are authorized to send [!DNL Target] requests to [!DNL Target]. 所有其他產生請求的主機將收到註解的授權錯誤回應。 By default, any host that contains a [!DNL Target] request registers with [!DNL Target] in the [!UICONTROL Production] environment and has access to all active and approved activities.
+If this is not the desired approach, you can instead use the allowlist to record specific hosts that are eligible to make [!DNL Target] requests and receive [!DNL Target] content.
+All hosts will continue to display in the [!UICONTROL Hosts] list, and environments can still be used to group these hosts and assign different levels to each, such as whether the host can see active and/or inactive activities.

 要建立允許清單：